-Morgan is the co-editor of The World Leaders in Education: Lessons from the Successes and Drawbacks of Their Methods and the author of two chapters appearing in this book.
-He also authored a book chapter in Learning the Left: Popular Culture, Liberal Politics, and Informal Education from 1900 to the Present , 7 encyclopedia entries in The Dictionary of Modern American Philosophers, and 3 book reviews.
+Morgan is the author of The World’s Highest-Scoring Students: How Their Nations Led Them to Excellence.
+He also co-edited The World Leaders in Education: Lessons from the Successes and Drawbacks of Their Methods and authored two chapters in this book.
+In addition, he authored a book chapter in Learning the Left: Popular Culture, Liberal Politics, and Informal Education from 1900 to the Present , 7 encyclopedia entries in The Dictionary of Modern American Philosophers, and 3 book reviews.
 His other scholarly work includes over 45 academic articles he authored and co-authored in journals such as Childhood Education, Educational Horizons, Multicultural Education, and The Reading Teacher.
-He has presented his research for international, national, and regional organizations, including the Comparative & International Education Society, the National Council for the Social Studies, the National Association for Multicultural Education, and the Mid-South Educational Research Association.
+He has presented his research for international, national, and regional organizations, including the American Educational Research Association, the Comparative & International Education Society, the National Council for the Social Studies, and the National Association for Multicultural Education.
 Some of the projects he has worked on in the past include research on bullying, handheld computers, technology use in Egypt at the primary level, and culturally-authentic children’s books.
 He was awarded a grant from the Spencer Foundation to do some of his research on culturally-authentic children’s books.